chiralevy/COVID-19-Media-Fact-Checker/README.md

 2. [COVID-19 Fake News Dataset 1](https://www.kaggle.com/arashnic/covid19-fake-news)
 3. [COVID-19 Fake News Dataset 2](https://www.kaggle.com/thesumitbanik/covid-fake-news-dataset)

 Our classifier will be trained on a general data set (the first linked data set above) of news articles that fall under two labels: Real or Fake.
-We will do some preliminary analysis using the LDA module from the Scikit-learn and the pyLDAvis library to compare topics and most significant terms in real and fake news articles.
+We will do some preliminary analysis using the LDA module from Scikit-learn and the pyLDAvis library to compare topics and most significant terms in real and fake news articles.
 Our hope is to create an interactive visualization of the aforementioned details for both real and fake news.

 After training the classifier on the general data set, we hope to extend the classifier and see how it fares with the other two data sets containing real and fake news related to SARS-COV-2.
 We hope to create a confusion matrix and classification report to better visualize the performance of the model.
 Metrics that will be useful in the assessment include precision, recall, and the f-score.